-Included in the above table of internally criticized loans are approximately \$17.1 million of performing loans which we have identified as potential problem loans at December 31, 2010 related to 4 relationships.
+At December 31, 2011, we had approximately \$4.1 million of performing loans which we have identified as potential problem loans.
 Known information about possible credit problems of the related borrowers causes management to have concerns as to the ability of such borrowers to comply with the current loan repayment terms and which may result in disclosure of such loans as nonperforming at some time in the future.
 Management cannot predict the extent to which economic conditions may worsen or other factors which may impact borrowers and the potential problem loans.
 Accordingly, there can be no assurance that other loans will not become 90 days or more past due, be placed on nonaccrual, or require increased allowance coverage and provision for loan losses.

-Refer to Note 5, Loans, for information regarding our past due loans.
+Refer to Note 5 Loans, for information regarding our past due loans.

 We monitor our concentrations in higher-risk lending areas in accordance with the Interagency Guidance for Concentrations in Commercial Real Estate Lending issued in 2006.
 This guidance establishes concentration guidelines of 100% of Tier 1 Capital plus the allowance for loan and lease loss for lending in construction, land development, and other land loans.
-It further establishes a guideline of 300% of Tier 1 Capital plus the allowance for loan and lease loss for lending in construction, land development, and other land development and other land loans plus loans secured by non-owner occupied non-farm non-residential properties.
-As of December 31, 2010, Summit Community Bank was within the recommended limits of 100% and 300%, respectively.
+It further establishes a guideline of 300% of Tier 1 Capital plus the allowance for loan and lease loss for lending in construction, land development, and other land loans.
+It further establishes a guideline of 300% of Tier 1 Capital plus the allowance for loan and lease loss for lending in construction, land development and other land loans plus loans secured by non-owner occupied non-farm non-residential properties.
+As of December 31, 2011, Summit Community Bank was within the recommended limits of 100% and 300%, respectively.